michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

     fee_name    TEXT NOT NULL,
     fee_period  TSTZRANGE NOT NULL,
     fee_value   NUMERIC NOT NULL,
+    dir         INTEGER NOT NULL
     CONSTRAINT pk_electricityfeespricerel PRIMARY KEY (trade_type, price_name, fee_name, fee_period),
     CONSTRAINT xc_electricityfeespricerel_unique EXCLUDE USING gist (trade_type WITH =, price_name WITH =, fee_period WITH &&),
-    CONSTRAINT ck_electricityfeespricerel_tradetype CHECK (trade_type IN ('Sale', 'Purchase')) );
+    CONSTRAINT ck_electricityfeespricerel_tradetype CHECK (trade_type IN ('Sale', 'Purchase')), CONSTRAINT ck_electricityfeespricerel_dir CHECK (dir IN (-1, 1))

-CREATE TABLE IF NOT EXISTS ltss_energy_ote.electricity_fees_volrel (
-    trade_type  TEXT NOT NULL,
-    fee_name    TEXT NOT NULL,
-    fee_period  TSTZRANGE NOT NULL,
-    fee_value   NUMERIC NOT NULL,
-    volume_unit    TEXT NOT NULL,
-    CONSTRAINT pk_electricityfeesvolrel PRIMARY KEY (trade_type, fee_name, fee_period),
-    CONSTRAINT xc_electricityfeesvolrel_unique EXCLUDE USING gist (trade_type WITH =, fee_name WITH =, fee_period WITH &&),
-    CONSTRAINT ck_electricityfeesvolrel_tradetype CHECK (trade_type IN ('Sale', 'Purchase')) );
+);

 COMMENT ON TABLE ltss_energy_ote.electricity_prices IS 'Net prices for an energy volume';

 COMMENT ON TABLE ltss_energy_ote.electricity_fees_pricerel IS 'Fees to be calculated from the net value of energy volume';

-COMMENT ON TABLE ltss_energy_ote.electricity_fees_volrel IS 'Fees to be calculated for volume of energy';

 GRANT USAGE ON SCHEMA ltss_energy_ote2 TO public;
-GRANT SELECT ON TABLE ltss_energy_ote.electricity_fees_volrel, ltss_energy_ote.electricity_fees_pricerel, ltss_energy_ote.electricity_prices TO public;
+GRANT SELECT ON TABLE ltss_energy_ote.electricity_fees_pricerel, ltss_energy_ote.electricity_prices TO public;
 ```
 The structure of the `electricity_prices` table was described earlier.
 The key change is that it now stores only net prices.
 Additionally, the `trade_type` column (formerly `price_type`) is restricted to two values: `Purchase` and `Sale`.
-This is enforced using a check constraint, which is also applied to related tables for consistency.
-The check constraint approach is chosen for its flexibility should future adjustments be needed.
+This is enforced using a check constraint, which is also applied to another table.

-It is recommended to use the name `Energy` to represent the pure electricity price (i.e., the spot price).
+Also it's recommended to reserve the `Energy` name appearing in `price_name` column to represent the pure electricity price (i.e., the spot price).

 Names of entries are proposed as started with an uppercase first letter, to easthetically match other names like 'VAT' and ensuring visualization consistency in Graphana.

- This naming convention is used throughout the code and helps with data presentation in Grafana.
+This naming convention is used throughout the code.

-Fees require further explanation, as two types are supported:
+Fees table require further explanation, as two types are supported:

 - **Volume-based fee**: This is a fixed price per unit of energy (e.g., 250 CZK per 1 MWh).
 The total fee is calculated as `fee_value * energy`, independent of other factors.